AC-to-AC converter: Matrix converters

-In order to achieve higher power density and reliability, it makes sense to consider Matrix Converters that achieve three-phase AC-AC conversion without any intermediate energy storage element.
-Conventional Direct matrix converters (Fig. 4) perform voltage and current conversion in one single stage.
+In order to achieve higher power density and reliability, matrix converters are considered.
+They achieve three-phase AC-AC conversion without any intermediate energy storage element.
+Conventional direct matrix converters (Fig. 4) perform voltage and current conversion in one single stage.

 There is the alternative option of indirect energy conversion by employing the Indirect Matrix Converter (Fig. 5) or the Sparse matrix converter which was invented by Prof. Johann W. Kolar from the ETH Zurich.
 As with the DC-link based VSI and CSI controllers (Fig. 2 and Fig. 3), separate stages are provided for voltage and current conversion, but the DC-link has no intermediate storage element.
 Generally, by employing matrix converters, the storage element in the DC-link is eliminated at the cost of a larger number of semiconductors.
 Matrix converters are often seen as a future concept for variable speed drives technology, but despite intensive research over the decades they have until now only achieved low industrial penetration.
 However, citing recent availability of low-cost, high performance semiconductors, one larger drive manufacturer has over past few years been actively promoting matrix converters.